 (b) people are blindly accepting the claims and purported benefits at face value, without any sort of further research or critical analysis which reveals that there are actually numerous fallacies in the claims and conclusions Boaler makes, and that some of what she recommends is actually not only ineffective, but would actually be detrimental to students and their future prospects.

 Indeed, it’s not so much that I disagree with Boaler’s statements; it’s that science and reality do not agree with many of Boaler’s claims.
-Problems include: misleading data manipulation; cherry-picked and insufficient research, much of which is actually antithetical to what the overall corpus of research has shown; and evident personal biases, in relation to personal/emotional anecdotes, as well as unsubstantiated opinions about what types/styles of math are “important” or “real.”
+Problems include: misleading data manipulation; cherry-picked and insufficient research, much of which is actually antithetical to the overall corpus of research; and evident personal biases, in relation to personal/emotional anecdotes, as well as unsubstantiated opinions about what types/styles of math are “important” or “real.”
 As such, this book reads more like proselytizing instead of pedagogy; the conclusions made are more sales pitch than sound science.

 Let me elaborate, fact-check style: